zenimages/devart-template/project_summary.md

 ## Description
 ZenImages is an art project with an extension to Google Images to refine the user interface by searching only selected color names.

 The motivation of this project is to convey the mood, created by the beauty of color.
-It proves that we perceive colors not as just physical combinations of seven hues of the rainbow.
+It proves that we perceive the colors not as just physical combinations of seven hues of the rainbow.
 The beauty of nature is in its enchanting colorfulness inherent to the real-world objects and ZenImages makes it able to demonstrate this with the means of Google search API.

 ## Link to Prototype